chris17453/ddb/README.md

 - adding test cases for tokenizing
 - aggregate function support
 - functions: COUNT, JOIN, SUM, DISTINCT, GROUP BY are all high on the list in that order
-- anything inside of a block quote is treated as a single expression. '...' or "..." or [...]

 ### Recent additions

 - unittesting has began!
 - base support for non aggregate functions in select column, with renaming, up to 3 paramaters
-- sql function: database(). returns the curently selected database context
+- sql function: "database()" returns the curently selected database context

 ## Examples